Foire aux questions

 Here's an example:

 Phase 3 is Fall.
-The creatures become more deadly as the Hunger takes hold.
+The creatures become more deadly as the nights become longer and the Hunger takes hold.
 Resources are heavily contested and transporting them is fraught with peril.
 Your guild frantically builds a wall around your city, as the nature of conflict shifts from smaller skirmishes to siege warfare.

 Phase 4 is Winter.
 The environment is brutal.
 Warmth is hard to come by.
 Your kingdom grows in strength; your neighbors falter and you demand that they swear fealty or face complete loss of the Campaign.
 Instead, a handful of smaller kingdoms choose to band together against you.